nihalpasham/rustBoot-book/src/arch/images.md

  1   8192  532479  524288 256M      9730496b-01
  2 532480 3661823 3129344 1.5G      9730496b-02
 ```
-In the above case, the first partition with a size of 256MB contains our boot-files.
+In the above case, the first partition with a size of 256MB contains the boot-files.
 It's usually named `boot`.
-We can calculate the offset to `boot` volume/partition with the following command
+We can calculate the offset to the `boot` volume/partition with the following command
 ```powershell
 $ bc
 bc 1.07.1